syncfusion-content/fileformat-docs/File-Formats/DocIO/ASP-NET-Core.md

         paragraph = section.AddParagraph();
         paragraph.ParagraphFormat.FirstLineIndent = 36;
         paragraph.BreakCharacterFormat.FontSize = 12f;
-        textRange = paragraph.AppendText("In 2000, Adventure Works Cycles bought a small manufacturing plant, Importers Neptune, located in Mexico.
-Importers Neptune manufactures several critical subcomponents for the Adventure Works Cycles product line.
+        textRange = paragraph.AppendText("In 2000, Adventure Works Cycles bought a small manufacturing plant, Importadores Neptuno, located in Mexico.
+Importadores Neptuno manufactures several critical subcomponents for the Adventure Works Cycles product line.
 These subcomponents are shipped to the Bothell location for final product assembly.
-In 2001, Importers Neptune, became the sole manufacturer and distributor of the touring bicycle product group.") as WTextRange;
+In 2001, Importadores Neptuno, became the sole manufacturer and distributor of the touring bicycle product group.") as WTextRange;
         textRange.CharacterFormat.FontSize = 12f;

         paragraph = section.AddParagraph();